Sharmaishant98/odin-recipes/README.md

-The index.html file comtain list of recipes and each recipes will lead you to page that contain ingredients and steps prepare.
+The index.html file contain list of recipes and each recipes will lead you to page that contain ingredients and steps to prepare.